makerfactoryio/docs/docs/development-boards/esp32/microphone.md

 ## Using the component

-You need 6 jumpers to use the microphone connected at the board.
+You need 6 jumpers to use the microphone connected to the board.
-The microphone can also be broken out of the board and can then be connected by 6 cables to the board.
+The microphone can also be broken out of the board and can then be connected to the board by 6 cables.

 ## Sample project